hungrydk/Snapchat-Google-Tag-Manager-Server-Tag/README.md

-# Google Tag Manager Template for TikTok Conversions API (server-side)
+# Google Tag Manager Template for Snapchat Conversions API (server-side)
 This template can be used in a S2S integration with Google Tag Manager.
 It uses the Snapchat Marketing API to send events directly to Snapchat.

 ## Getting started